About the Boren Awards

 - $10,000 for a semester

 - $20,000 for a full academic year

 USC Preferred Campus Deadline

-Email the following materials to Katie Capra firstname.lastname@example.org in one Word document by November 18.
+Email the following materials to Academic Honors and Fellowships staff at firstname.lastname@example.org in one Word document.
 In your email, please include your meeting availability (i.e. Monday from 2-4, Tuesdays 9-11, Fridays all day).
 Follow up advising appointments will be made on a first come, first serve basis once your materials are received.
-You are welcome to send your materials in BEFORE November 18.
+You are welcome to send your materials in BEFORE November 19.

 - Essay #1 (Significance)

 - Study abroad program description (this can be copied from the program’s website)

 - The names of your 2-3 recommenders & Language Evaluator (if applicable)

 Submit your complete Boren Scholarship application online by 12pm noon.
 (Because you registered through USC, your application will come into our management.)
 Your online application should include the following: